 We perform proprietary high throughput screens that leverage our ability to produce the chromatin regulatory system components at scale.
 An example screen is the use of the fully assembled BAF complex which is specific to its mutated or disease relevant form (e.g., screening the BRM form of BAF which corresponds to BRG1 mutated cancer).
-Furthermore, we are able to screen the BAF complex when bound to a relevant transcription factor.
 We utilize both proprietary and publicly available chemical libraries in our screens.